 How to make saffron rice perfectly each time using basmati rice or any rice.
 Flavored with Indian spices, but, it can be paired with any cuisine.
 It’s an easy way to bring color to the meal.

 Oh my gosh!
-I have gone a whole three months without posting a rice recipes!
+I have gone a whole three months without posting rice recipes!

-My last rice recipe was spinach rice back in march, so, it feels like eternity now.
+My last rice recipe was spinach rice back in March, so, it feels like an eternity now.
 You all deserve a delicious new rice recipe, so, here is a super fast saffron rice

 Tips for making this rice